jnozzi/cocoadev.com/markdown/CocoaApplicationsMostWanted.md

 Have any ideas for Cocoa apps?
 Something you'd like to have but can't find a version that runs on your Mac?
 Want to get your idea read by hundreds (maybe thousands) of incredibly brilliant developers? **You've come to the right place!**

-If you're a newbie looking for something to practice your cocoa on, be sure to check out the ideas over at General/NewbieProjectIdeas.
+If you're a newbie looking for something to practice your cocoa on, be sure to check out the ideas over at NewbieProjectIdeas.

 ----